avandenberghe/bbguild/README.md

 -	[CHG] #223 LOGS_TABLE constant updated to BBLOGS_TABLE (old constant remains but is deprecated)
 -	[CHG] #223 EVENTS_TABLE constant updated to BBEVENTS_TABLE (old constant remains but is deprecated)
 -	[CHG] #239 added correct classpath to rpblocks class in class_exists checker in block factory
+-	[CHG] #246 Added Sliders to statistics page, for easier navigation
+-	[CHG] #247 moved all js to subfolder /template/dkp/js

 1.3.0.8 01-07-2014